-Note: one of the restrictions should always be the option to make an unrestricted gift.
-Use a restriction like “wherever the need is greatest” and place it at the top of your list.
+Note: one of the choices should always be the option to make an unrestricted gift.
+Use verbiage like “wherever the need is greatest” and place it at the top of your list.

-Qgiv tip: you can enable restricted donations right on your form!
+Pro tip: Look for a platform that makes it easy to enable restricted donations right on your form!
 Once you’ve set up the restrictions you want to display on your form, you can drag and drop them to arrange them the way you’d like.
 Make sure “wherever the need is greatest” (or however you choose to phrase it) is at the top!
-Click here for instructions.

 DO set up complicated restrictions with their own donation forms